Myron Bolitar (book series): Esperanza Diaz

 Esperanza Diaz is a fictional character in thrillers such as Drop Shot, Deal Breaker and Promise Me written by Harlan Coben.

 Esperanza is introduced in the first book of the series, Deal Breaker, as one of Myron Bolitar's best friends, who works with him at MB SportsReps.

 She is described as having a petite frame and dark eyes, and being of Latino origin.
 She was formerly a professional wrestler known by her stage name Little Pocahontas and was part of FLOW (Fabulous Ladies of Wrestling) organization.
-She was usually teamed with fellow female wrestler “Big Chief Mama” in her matches, aka Big Cyndi.
+She was usually teamed with fellow female wrestler "Big Chief Mama" in her matches, aka Big Cyndi.
 (Big Cyndi becomes a receptionist for MB SportsReps.)

 Esperanza is bright and irreverent, with a caustic wit.
 She never knocks before entering Myron's office as a habit.
-She is seen to get along really well with Windsor "Win" Horne Lockwood, III, the other partner in the firm.
-She is very protective of Myron, and dislikes Myron's on-again, off-again girlfriend, Jessica Culver, because she left Myron earlier.
+She is seen to get along really well with Windsor "Win" Horne Lockwood, III, Myron's best friend who owns the office building where MB Reps resides.
+She is very protective of Myron, and dislikes Myron's on-again, off-again girlfriend, Jessica Culver, because of the way she left Myron earlier.

 She finished studying law in New York University by taking in night classes and is made a partner in MB SportsReps in One False Move, the fifth book in the series.